PerkinElmer (NYSE:PKI) Updates Q2 2021 Earnings Guidance

 PerkinElmer (NYSE:PKI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $2.350-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.420.
 The company issued revenue guidance of $1.11 B-, compared to the consensus revenue estimate of $1.12 billion.

-PerkinElmer (NYSE:PKI) last released its quarterly earnings data on Tuesday, May 4th.
-The medical research company reported $3.72 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.03 by $0.69.
-PerkinElmer had a net margin of 24.19% and a return on equity of 36.60%.
-The company had revenue of $1.31 billion during the quarter, compared to the consensus estimate of $1.18 billion.
-During the same period in the previous year, the firm earned $0.67 earnings per share.
-PerkinElmer’s revenue for the quarter was up 100.4% on a year-over-year basis.
-As a group, analysts anticipate that PerkinElmer will post 9.51 EPS for the current fiscal year.
+PerkinElmer (NYSE:PKI) last released its quarterly earnings results on Tuesday, May 4th.
+The medical research company reported $3.72 earnings per share for the quarter, topping the Zacks’ consensus estimate of $3.03 by $0.69.
+PerkinElmer had a return on equity of 36.60% and a net margin of 24.19%.
+The company had revenue of $1.31 billion during the quarter, compared to analysts’ expectations of $1.18 billion.
+During the same period in the previous year, the firm posted $0.67 earnings per share.
+The business’s revenue for the quarter was up 100.4% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that PerkinElmer will post 9.51 EPS for the current year.

-Separately, Wolfe Research upgraded shares of PerkinElmer from a market perform rating to an outperform rating in a research note on Tuesday, June 15th.
-Three equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-The stock currently has an average rating of Buy and an average price target of $140.42.
+Separately, Wolfe Research raised PerkinElmer from a market perform rating to an outperform rating in a report on Tuesday, June 15th.
+Three investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+The company has a consensus rating of Buy and a consensus price target of $140.42.

 PerkinElmer Company Profile